pablodecm/phd_thesis/src/102_chapter_2.md

-While the simplified map between the particle outcome of a given collision and the corresponding detector readouts presented in the previous section is extremely useful for obtaining a general understanding the operation of the CMS detector, it is not detailed enough to model realistically the detector readouts given a set of particles generated in a collision.
-Most of the relevant dynamics for modelling, such as interactions between protons, the produced particles and the detector material or the detector response are of stochastic nature, hence they have to be specified either by sampling approximated probability distributions or by a complex probabilistic program that goes through a mechanistic simulation of the underlying physical processes actually occurring.
+While the simplified map between the particle outcome of a given collision and the corresponding detector readouts presented in the previous section is extremely useful for obtaining a general understanding the operation of the CMS detector, it is not detailed enough to realistically model the detector readouts given a set of particles generated in a collision.
+Most of the relevant dynamics for modelling, such as interactions between protons, the produced particles and the detector material or the detector response, are of stochastic nature, hence they have to be specified either by sampling approximated probability distributions or by a complex probabilistic program that goes through a mechanistic simulation of the underlying physical processes actually occurring.

-The latter approach is found to be the most accurate, given the many subtleties affecting the detector readout for a given set of generated particles, including possible various particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic
+A detailed simulation a is found to be the most accurate approach, given the many subtleties affecting the detector readout for a given set of generated particles, including possible various particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic